-- Identify novel gene variants associated with developmental and degenerative disorders, with focus on the central nervous system
+- Identify novel gene variants associated with developmental and degenerative disorders, with a focus on traits of the central nervous system.

-- Utilize biomarkers associated with central nervous system (CNS) disorders to establish screening conditions using small compound libraries (drug screening).
+- Utilise biomarkers associated with central nervous system (CNS) disorders to establish screening conditions using small compound libraries (drug screening).

-Functional decoding of the human genome is a major challenge.
-Our focus is to unravel genetic mechanisms and the pathophysiology behind heritable disorders, mainly in traits affecting the central nervous system (CNS).
-The long term objective is to identify disease associated biomarkers that can be used in search for candidate compounds as a first step in drug development.
+Functional decoding of gene variants in the human genome is a major challenge.
+Our focus is to unravel mechanisms and the pathophysiology behind heritable disorders, mainly of traits involving the central nervous system (CNS).
+The long-term objective is to identify disease associated biomarkers that can be used in search for candidate compounds as a first step in drug development.